 After this 2 weeks in Belize backpacking itinerary, you’ll also find these posts useful:

-Luckily, I’d say Belize is one of the few countries in Latin America that doesn’t need months and months of travel to explore everything.
+Luckily, I’d say Belize is one of the few countries in the Americas that doesn’t need months and months of travel to explore everything.
 2 weeks in Belize backpacking is actually a pretty nice amount of time.
 It’s easy to get around by local chicken bus (don’t forget to check out our survival guide to chicken buses in Belize), but when travelling on the mainland by public bus you have to be careful to avoid Sundays.
 The non-touristy parts of the country more or less shut down on this day, though direct tourist shuttles will still be available for a significantly higher price.

 For this 2 weeks in Belize backpacking itinerary, I’m assuming you’re flying fresh into Belize City, but I know there are a lot of travellers who will be using this to plan their longer term trip as they cross the borders by bus from Mexico or Guatemala (and even Honduras if happy to go by boat!).
 If this is the case, don’t worry, with this being such a small country you can have a fair amount of flexibility in your route.
 Everything is connected, so just pick up the below loop wherever you plan to enter Belize.